GenTract: Generative Global Tractography: Discussion

 \section{Discussion}

 In this study, we present GenTract, a new paradigm that frames global tractography as a conditional generative task.
-GenTract addresses limitations of prior methods: unlike local approaches, it avoids step-wise error propagation by generating all streamline coordinates simultaneously.
+GenTract addresses limitations of prior methods: it avoids step-wise error propagation of local approaches by generating all streamline coordinates simultaneously.
 Moreover, this generative formulation removes the need for initial seeding points, a source of operator-dependent variability in local tracking.
 We hypothesize that leveraging global conditioning from the entire dMRI contributes to its robustness against local noise and data perturbations.
 These properties show GenTract's potential for clinical applications, where scans are often time-constrained and of lower quality, supporting the practical adoption of global tractography.

 \paragraph{Future Work.} Our study highlights important directions for future research.
 A primary challenge is the absence of ground truth in tractography, which gives rise to two related issues.
 First, there is potentially suboptimal supervision for GenTract.
 The results suggest that the specific choice of the PyAFQ filtered dataset leads to learning a constrained bundle distribution.
-While we train a high precision model, it comes at a cost of a higher false negative rate.
+While we train a high-precision model, it comes at a cost of a higher false negative rate.
 Future work should explore strategies to mitigate this trade-off, perhaps by expanding the distribution of streamlines present in the training set, or by developing global training approaches that do not require supervised data.
 Second, since no biological ground truth exists for tractography, we must rely on proxy evaluation tools that may have inaccuracies or introduce their own biases.
 A further limitation is the reliance on synthetic degradation for the robustness analysis.
-While the results on this data suggest that GenTract is more robust to noisy and low-resolution settings, a next step is to validate this performance on real-world clinical scans.
-Assessing its practical utility will require evaluating performance on non-synthetically degraded clinical and low-resolution data. {
+While the results on this data suggests that GenTract is more robust to noisy and low-resolution settings, a next step is to validate this performance on real-world clinical scans.
+Assessing its practical utility will require evaluating performance on non-synthetically degraded clinical and low-resolution data.
+Additionally, as we transition toward clinical viability, future work can exploit the probabilistic sampling nature of GenTract to quantify uncertainty in the generated tractograms.